eventbrite/javascript/react/testing.md

 ## Testing philosophy

 Unit testing React components can be a little tricky compared to testing the input/output of traditional JavaScript functions.
 But it's still doable!
 Just like with "normal" unit testing, we want to test all of the logic within the component via its public interface.
 The public _input_ to a component is its props.
 The public _output_ of a component is the combination of the elements it specifically renders (see [Testing render](#testing-render)) as well as the callback handlers it invokes (see [Testing events](#testing-events)).
+The goal is to render components with various configurations of their props, so that we can assert that what is rendered and what callbacks are invoked is as expected.

 **[⬆ back to top](#table-of-contents)**